comboshreddies/kubectl-line/README.md

  _ -n test-run top pod --containers | _ exec {{POD}} -c {{NAME}} -- env
 ```

-## getting all pods with not all pods ready
+## getting all pods with not all containers ready
 ``` bash
 _ get pod -A | _ ?
 READY ?1 ne ?2
 ```